 Peach Nutritional Facts

 It may be said that the composition of the peach is almost perfect for a healthy heart.
-Vitamins A, C, and E are nature’s best antioxidants, and few foods contain all three in such balance.
+Vitamins A, C, and E are nature’s best antioxidants; few foods contain all three in such balance.
 The antioxidant effect of these vitamins generally maintains artery health and those that nourish the heart.

 The B group vitamins (B1, B2, niacin, and B6), found in peaches in significant amounts, are necessary for heart muscle cell contraction and utilization of the energy of fatty acids and sugars.

 Not only is the peach the lowest of any fruit in fat, but its sodium content is also among the lowest, with only one milligram (mg) per 100 grams of edible portion.
-A low sodium diet helps avoid arterial hypertension and aids the heart’s activity.
+A low-sodium diet helps avoid arterial hypertension and aids the heart’s activity.

 Health Benefits of Peaches